 Toxemia; Pregnancy-induced hypertension (PIH); Gestational hypertension; High blood pressure - preeclampsia

 The exact cause of preeclampsia is unknown.
-It occurs in about 3% to 7% of all pregnancies.
+It occurs in 3% to 7% of all pregnancies.
 The condition is thought to start in the placenta.
 Factors that may lead to preeclampsia developing include:

-Risk factors include:
+Risk factors for the condition include:

 Often, women who have preeclampsia do not feel sick.